RAVEL: Rare Concept Generation and Editing via Graph-driven Relational Guidance: Introduction

-To overcome these limitations, users often resort to writing highly detailed prompts to guide the models toward the desired outputs \cite{witteveen2022promptengineeringsurvey, wang2022diffusiondb, liu2022prompguidelines}.
+To overcome these limitations, users often resort to writing highly detailed prompts to guide the models toward the desired outputs \cite{witteveen2022investigating, wang2022diffusiondb, liu2022design}.
 However, this process is time-consuming and requires extensive manual trial-and-error, domain expertise, as well as understanding of the model’s specific vocabulary and biases.
 Another approach is to fine-tune models on specialized datasets, typically by training new low-rank adaptations (LoRAs) \cite{hu2021lora} or creating custom embeddings \cite{gal2022image} for each unique concept.
 Although effective, these methods require significant computational resources, time, and technical expertise, making them costly and impractical for users without advanced skills.
 Recent approaches like prompt engineering, adapter modules, and few-shot learning have aimed to extend model capabilities without full-scale retraining \cite{zhang2022promptgen, Yao2024promptcot, aws_rag_blog}, yet they depend heavily on extensive user input and still work within the boundaries of the model's existing knowledge.
-Fine-tuning LLMs on domain-specific data for contextual guidance is resource intensive, prone to issues like hallucination and catastrophic forgetting, and often struggles to capture fine-grained and relational details accurately \cite{ghosh2024llmfinetuninglimitations}.
-Retrieval-Augmented Generation (RAG) \cite{lewis2020RAG} techniques have been introduced to expand context in large language models (LLMs) \cite{touvron2023llama}, leveraging external knowledge to improve generation consistency and depth.
-Recent methodologies in research have leveraged RAG techniques to retrieve and augment T2I models for style and attribute transfer \cite{chen2023reimagen, blattmann2022ragdiffusion, shrestha2024fairrag, zhang2024refir, tang2024retribooru, aws_rag_blog}, but they lack context-awareness and fine-grained detail, which limits their ability to address gaps in the models' pre-trained knowledge.
+Fine-tuning LLMs on domain-specific data for contextual guidance is resource intensive, prone to issues like hallucination and catastrophic forgetting \cite{french1999catastrophic}, and often struggles to capture fine-grained and relational details accurately \cite{ghosh2024closer}.